Baby formula makers still breaking global marketing rules - report

 The WHO declined to comment on individual companies, and does not name them in the report, but said that there were no substantial differences between their practices.

-However, an index compiled by the Access to Nutrition Initiative in 2021 found that some companies were more compliant with the code than others: for example, Danone's marketing is 68% in line with the rules, and Nestle, 57%.
-However, three of the leading companies operating in China – Feihe, Mengniu and Yili – all scored zero.
+However, an index compiled by the Access to Nutrition Initiative in 2021 found that some companies were more compliant with the code than others: for example, Danone's DANO.PA marketing is 68% in line with the rules, and Nestle, 57%.
+However, three of the leading companies operating in China – Feihe 6186.HK, Mengniu 2319.HK and Yili – all scored zero.

+Marie Chantal Messier, head of food and industry affairs at Nestle, said the company supports laws on the marketing of infant formula in all countries and has policies in place.

+The company does not promote formula for infants aged 0-12 months in 163 countries and will stop promoting it for infants aged 0-6 months globally by year-end, she said.

 External experts said that wider reform was needed to bring all companies, and countries, into line, as well as tougher punishments for those who break or skirt the rules.